JoanaResearcher/HPT-Housing-Equity-Archive/README.md

 The design of this hub and its linked prototypes are guided by:
 * **Human Performance Technology (HPT):** Systematic investigation of performance gaps.
 * **Mayer’s Cognitive Theory of Multimedia Learning:** Reducing the "Split-Attention Effect" through card-based signaling.
-* **Ethnographic Auditing:** Utilizing lived experience as primary data for technical requirements.
+* **Ethnographic Auditing:** Utilizing 30 years of lived experience as primary data for formal technical requirements (Study formalized Fall 2025).

 ---